 Entropy Economics is a strategic insight firm focused on technology, innovation, and the global economy.
 We produce ahead-of-the-curve research on the technologies, industries, companies, and government policies that drive world markets.
 We advise investors, technology firms, and policymakers.

 What is “entropy”?
 Some think of the thermodynamic “chaos” or “wasteful heat” of jiggling atoms.
 Others equate it simply with “disorder.”
-But we embrace the more general concept of information theory, where entropy is news, surprise, unexpected bits, or invisible information.
-We adopt as the guiding force of economics and technology the key insight of our longtime friend George Gilder:
+But we embrace a more general concept based on information theory, where entropy is the potential for news, surprise, or unexpected bits.
+It is, in a sense, invisible information.

 “A high-entropy message requires a low-entropy carrier.”